bgonzalezbustamante/quant-methods-elites/README.md

 - `capital_mother`.
 A dummy variable indicating whether the case's mother held government first-line positions (*i.e.*, minister, undersecretary or senior public manager) or was a congressman or congresswoman.

 - `party_1`.
-A nominal variable indicating partisanship (first option).
+A nominal variable indicating partisanship in chronological order (first option).

 - `party_2`.
-A nominal variable indicating partisanship (second option).
+A nominal variable indicating partisanship in chronological order (second option).

 - `party_3`.
-A nominal variable indicating partisanship (third option).
+A nominal variable indicating partisanship in chronological order (third option).

 - `party_4`.
-A nominal variable indicating partisanship (fourth option).
+A nominal variable indicating partisanship in chronological order (fourth option).

 - `t1`.
-A nominal variable indicating public and private careers in chronological order (first post)
+A nominal variable indicating public and private careers in chronological order (first post).

 - `t2`.
-A nominal variable indicating public and private careers in chronological order (second post)
+A nominal variable indicating public and private careers in chronological order (second post).

 - `t3`.
-A nominal variable indicating public and private careers in chronological order (third post)
+A nominal variable indicating public and private careers in chronological order (third post).

 - `t4`.
-A nominal variable indicating public and private careers in chronological order (fourth post)
+A nominal variable indicating public and private careers in chronological order (fourth post).

 - `t5`.
-A nominal variable indicating public and private careers in chronological order (fifth post)
+A nominal variable indicating public and private careers in chronological order (fifth post).

 - `t6`.
-A nominal variable indicating public and private careers in chronological order (sixth post)
+A nominal variable indicating public and private careers in chronological order (sixth post).

 - `t7`.
-A nominal variable indicating public and private careers in chronological order (seventh post)
+A nominal variable indicating public and private careers in chronological order (seventh post).

 - `t8`.
-A nominal variable indicating public and private careers in chronological order (eighth post)
+A nominal variable indicating public and private careers in chronological order (eighth post).

 - `t9`.
-A nominal variable indicating public and private careers in chronological order (ninth post)
+A nominal variable indicating public and private careers in chronological order (ninth post).

 - `exp_business`.
 A dummy variable indicating whether the case has a previous trajectory as a CEO.